-The Los Alamitos Retarding Basin site is a 30-acre depressed basin surrounded by an earthen berm and access road that receives stormwater runoff and other drainage from a 3,600-acre area in the City of Seal Beach.
+The Los Alamitos Retarding Basin site is a 30-acre depressed basin surrounded by an earthen berm and access road that receives stormwater runoff and other drainage from a 3,600-acre area in the City of Seal Beach, including from the Los Alamitos Channel and the Federal Storm Channel (Figure 2-2).
 The site is owned and operated by the County of Orange Flood Control District.
 The retarding basin provides habitat for several special-status animal species (Table 2-1).
 Access to the site is from 1st Street via locked gates on a private road, or off Adolfo Lopez Drive through a similarly gated private road.